 EVERYTHING AROUND ME WAS SOMEONE’S LIFEWORK

-My mother died at the early age of 56, after a very short but intense battle with cancer.
+We lost my mom four years ago in November.
 Experiences like this are demarcations.
 Soon after her death, I searched books for any words of comfort or ways to understand what had just happened to me, to us.
-Ocean Vuong, in his book Time is a Mother put it so succinctly: "After my mother died there were two time zones …. today when she's not here, and the big, big yesterday when I had her".
+Ocean Vuong, in his book Time is a Mother, put it so succinctly: "After my mother died there were two time zones …. today when she's not here, and the big, big yesterday when I had her".

 I have felt more compelled than ever to document the minute and the grand elements of life.
 When viewed in a total expression, everything around me was someone’s lifework.